OchoaLab/genio/README.md

 The `genio` (GENetics I/O) package provides easy and efficient table parsers for formats from statistical genetics research.
 Currently targets plink and eigenstrat formats (more to come).
+Lightning fast `write_bed` (written in Rcpp) writes genotypes (in native R matrices) into plink BED format.
-Consists of wrappers for `readr` functions that, depending on the target format, add missing extensions and add column names (often absent in these files).
+Otherwise, the package consists of wrappers for `readr` functions that add missing extensions and column names (often absent in these files).

 ## Installation